logo

 Redditor Runs Over Their Dog On Their Way To School

-One of the most important things to keep in mind is always to supervise your pets when they are outside.
-This means keeping an eye on them when they are in the yard, on a walk, or even just going potty because even the most well-behaved pets can get into trouble if they are not supervised, so it's important always to be aware of their whereabouts.
+One of the most important things to remember is to always supervise your pets when they are outside.
+This means keeping an eye on them when they are in the yard, on a walk, or even just going potty, because even the most well-behaved pets can get into trouble if they are not supervised.
+Therefore, it's crucial to be aware of their whereabouts at all times.

 However, things took a turn for the worse when the Heeler, who loves to chase cars, ran in front of the truck as OP was driving down the street.
 Despite trying to avoid him, OP ended up running over the dog.
 In a state of shock, they pulled to the side of the road and immediately called their parents for help.